 Paediatric population

 No new safety concerns were identified based on the limited number of paediatric patients treated with ramucirumab monotherapy in study I4T-MC-JVDA (see section 5.1).
 One patient in this study had progressive widening of distal femoral growth plate.
 The impact of this finding on growth is not known.
-No new safety concerns were reported in the limited number of paediatric patients treated with ramucirumab in combination therapy in study J1S-MC-JV02 (see section 5.1).
+No new safety concerns were reported in the limited number of paediatric patients treated with ramucirumab in combination therapy in studies J1S-MC-JV01 and J1S-MC-JV02 (see section 5.1).